 - 1. A classroom instructional component that provides appropriate information and activities to assist students in their achievement. - 2.
 An individual planning component that assists students in their educational and career development.
 Included within this component is a requirement that all students will maintain a parent-approved student learning plan for their high school and post-high school options.
 Any parent not wanting a plan developed for their child will need to submit a written request to the Administration. - 3.
 A responsive services component that provides immediate assistance to students in need of crisis intervention, personal counseling, or community referral services. - 4.
 A system support component that consists of management activities which establish, maintain and enhance the effective delivery of guidance and counseling services.

-Date of Adoption: November 18, 2010 Legal Reference: IC §33-1212; §33-188
+Date of Adoption: November 18, 2010 Legal Reference: IC §33-1212; §33-188 Ratified by the Board of Directors on September 23, 2015

 Policy No. 602.9.
 Online Learning Opportunities

 DEFINITION